sanikasha/superFastPages/_posts/2023-04-05-AP_computers_networks.md

 - Complete the network activity, summarize your understanding of fault tolerance.

+Video 1:

+Yes, the network is fault tolerant as there are several paths for each destination.

+Video 2:

+Multiple paths to get one thing done, to account for error in one path.

+Practice:
+C
+A

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?

+Backend is distributed because different functions can be performed on different servers.
+While frontend on the other hand, is accessed through only the user's device.
+This might make it less fault tolerant than managing backend data.

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)

+While not parallel as the article distinguishes, the server that runs python/gunicorn is cocurrent.
+This means that 2 or more task can be performed at the same time though only one is being worked on while others are paused.

 > Last week we discussed parallel computing on local machine.
 There are many options.
 Here is something to get parallel computing work with a tool called Ray.
 - Review this [article](https://www.anyscale.com/blog/writing-your-first-distributed-python-application-with-ray)...
 Can you get parallel code on images to work more effectively?
 I have not tried Ray.

+It seems as though Ray makes parallel functions more efficient through simplification.
+It scales the applications without forceing you to rewrite them completely.

 - Code example from ChatGPT using squares.
 This might be more interesting if nums we generated to be a lot bigger.